¡Bienvenidos al rincón de español!

 - Use a variety of strategies to maintain frequent and regular contact with parents

 - Our program focuses on teaching listening and speaking skills in kindergarten and first grade.
-In second and third grade additional to teach listening and speaking skills we focus on teaching pre-reading and writing.
+In second grade additional to teach listening and speaking skills we focus on teaching pre-reading and writing.

 - First grade classes explore similar themes and vocabulary as the kindergarten classes do.
 However in first grade we provide further enrichment to their vocabulary, and they begin simple sentence structure in all four areas of language

-- In second and third grade we review previous vocabulary while practicing skills of description, comparing, contrasting, and map-reading
+- In second grade we review previous vocabulary while practicing skills of description, comparing, contrasting, and map-reading